Arnab-Developer/Arc.HttpHealthCheckDashboard/README.md

 [![CI CD](https://github.com/Arnab-Developer/Arc.HttpHealthCheckDashboard/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/Arnab-Developer/Arc.HttpHealthCheckDashboard/actions/workflows/ci-cd.yml)
 ![Nuget](https://img.shields.io/nuget/v/Arc.HttpHealthCheckDashboard)

 This is a library for http health check dashboard.

-## How to install

-This library has been hosted in [NuGet](https://www.nuget.org/packages/Arc.HttpHealthCheckDashboard/).
+It has been hosted in [NuGet](https://www.nuget.org/packages/Arc.HttpHealthCheckDashboard/).
 Use below command to install this in your .NET application.

 ```
 dotnet add package Arc.HttpHealthCheckDashboard
 ```

-## How to use

 There is a
 [dashboard app](https://github.com/Arnab-Developer/HttpHealthCheckDashboard)